hapijs/hapi/docs/Reference.md

 - version - the plugin version is only used informatively within the framework but plays an important role in the plugin echo-system.
 The plugin echo-system relies on the [npm peer dependency](http://blog.nodejs.org/2013/02/07/peer-dependencies/) functionality to ensure that plugins can specify their dependency on a specific version of **hapi**, as well as on each other.
-Dependencies are expressed solely within the 'package.json' file, and are enfored by **npm**.
+Dependencies are expressed solely within the 'package.json' file, and are enforced by **npm**.
 When using the [`pack.require()`](#packrequirename-options-callback) interface, the version is obtained from the 'package.json' module file.
 When using the [`pack.register()`](#packregisterplugin-options-callback) interface, the version is provided as a required key in `plugin`.
 - `plugin.register()` - the registration function described in [`plugin.register()`](#exportsregisterplugin-options-next) is the plugin's core.
-  The function is called when the plugin is registerd and it performs all the activities required by the plugin to operate.
+  The function is called when the plugin is registered and it performs all the activities required by the plugin to operate.
 It is the single entry point into the plugin functionality.
 When using the [`pack.require()`](#packrequirename-options-callback) interface, the function is obtained by
   [`require()`](http://nodejs.org/api/modules.html#modules_module_require_id)'ing the plugin module and invoking the exported `register()` method.
   When using the [`pack.register()`](#packregisterplugin-options-callback) interface, the function is provided as a required key in `plugin`.